zsef123/EfficientNets-PyTorch/readme.md

 Implement based on Official TF Repo.
 Only opened EfficientNet is included. <br>
 This repo not contains baseline network search(Mnas-Net) and compound coefficient search methods.<br>

-<b>This codes are still testing.
-Some details(HyperParams, transform, EMA ...) are different with Original repo.</b>
+<b>Some details(HyperParams, transform, EMA ...) are different with Original repo.</b>

+## Pretrained network

+This is not end-to-end imagenet trainning weight.
+Using the Official TF Pretrained weight.

+Please check the `conversion/readme.md`

 ## How to use: